chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 ### Task 5:
 Your team should complete the following:
-- Submit a final report
+- Submit a final report (details are coming soon)
 - Submit a single zip file of `/public_html/index.html` and the entire bot directory and files EXCEPT `models`:
 ```
 .